stackb/bazel-jacocorunner/README.md

   https://github.com/gergelyfabian/bazel-scala-example, which serves as a test-base so we can check that things are working.
 - A `coverage.sh` script that runs `bazel coverage` and then performs lcov/genhtml post-processing on the combined `_coverage_report.dat`.
-The final generated report HTML files are packed as a [redbean app](https://redbean.dev/) (fancy zip file) for easy serving.
 - A github workflow `ci.yaml` that runs the tests on new PRs and the `master` branch.
 - A github workflow `release.yaml` that publishes `jacocorunner-{VERSION}.jar`